dhis2-chap/chap-core/docs_source/index.rst

    :caption: Installation and getting started

    installation
+   docker-compose-doc

 .. toctree::
    :glob:
    :maxdepth: 2
-   :caption: Setting up CHAP with docker and integration with DHIS2
+   :caption: Using the Predictions App with CHAP (and integration with DHIS2)

    prediction-app/*
-   docker-compose-doc
    tutorials/downloaded_json_data

 .. toctree::
    :glob:
    :maxdepth: 2
-   :caption: Integration external or custom models with CHAP
+   :caption: Integrating external or custom models with CHAP

    external_models/*